 One Day Tokyo Trip Itinerary- visit Tokyo in one day

 Tokyo Skytree is a broadcasting and observation tower, and it’s the tallest structure in Japan.
 There are two observatories in Skytree from which you can get a panoramic view of the city.
 If the weather’s good and the skies are clear, you may even get to see Mt Fuji in the distance!
+Below Skytree is Tokyo Solamachi, a mall full of shops and restaurants.
+Take some time to wander around and shop for souvenirs, clothes, and more!

 11:00 Walk to Asakusa

 It’s hard to bend your body backwards enough to capture a photo of Skytree when you’re so close to it.
 So, after visiting Skytree, head away from it and towards the main Asakusa area.
 On the way there, you’ll have many opportunities to capture photos of Skytree from various angles.
+Just a convenient and scenic 20-25 minute walk from Skytree, you’ll arrive at the centre of the Asakusa area.
+Along the way, you will come across the Sumida River, the Asahi building, and the infamous Golden Turd (meant to be a flame) on top of it.

-Just a convenient and scenic 20-25 minutes’ walk from Skytree, you’ll arrive at the center of the Asakusa area.
-Along the way, you will come across the Sumida River, the Asahi building and infamous Golden Turd (meant to be a flame) on top of it.
-If you’re not a fan of walking or taking photos, you can also get to the city center by train.
+If you’re not a fan of walking or taking photos, you can also get to the city centre by train.
 It’ll save you 10-15 minutes.

-11:30 Kimono Experience- Optional
+11:30 Kimono Experience (Optional)

 Visit Tokyo under 24 hours- One Day Trip Itinerary Kimono Experience in Asakusa